Financial analyst: Investment Banking

+Investment banks, and large trading houses, often employ an economics team or group, led by a chief economist.
+This team produces the economic forecasts informing the various valuations and overall investment strategy; see Investment banking § Research and Economic analyst.

 Middle office

 Within banking, there are other non-quant analyst roles (not necessarily titled "financial analyst"), mainly within the "middle office"; these are generally linked, at least by dotted line, to both the Finance and Risk Management areas.